Formal category theory in $\infty$-equipments I: First notions of formal category theory

 \section{First notions of formal category theory}

-In this section, we introduce and study the basic notions of category theory internal to an $\infty$-equipment.
-The insight that one may encode desirable universal properties via proarrows is central to developing formal category theories using the language of equipments.
-It is then the question of whether these proarrows are representable in the sense that they are companions or conjoints.
-Throughout this section, we will fix an $\infty$-equipment $\P$.
+This last section is devoted to developing the basic notions of the abstract category theory internal to an $\infty$-equipment.
+The central insight is that one may encode and phrase desirable properties in the internal category theory via proarrows, and pass from vertical to horizontal fragments via the companion and conjoint embeddings.
+For convenience, we will fix an $\infty$-equipment $\P$ throughout this section.